chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-dns-error.md

 ## Experiment Examples

-### Common and Pod specific tunables
+### Common and Pod specific Tuneable

-Refer the [common attributes](../../common-tunables-for-all-experiments) and [Pod specific tunable](./common-tunables-for-pod-experiments) to tune the common tunables for all experiments and pod specific tunables.
+Refer to the [common attributes](../../common-Tuneable-for-all-experiments) and [Pod specific tunable](./common-Tuneable-for-pod-experiments) to tune the common Tuneable for all experiments and pod specific Tuneable.

 ### Target Host Names